mjaimin/DesignPatterns/Behavioural/Visitor/README.md

 ## Intent
 Deﬁne an operation to be performed over a complex object structure without changing the elements on which it operates.
 Enables new functionality to be performed on a class without affecting its structure.

+# Description
+The visitor pattern consists of two parts: a method called Visit() which is implemented by the visitor and is called for every element in the data structure visitable classes providing Accept() methods that accept a visitor

 # Motivation
 +	Desire to keep the logic together; as opposed to distributing the code over all classes that can be in the object structure
 +	Support frequent addition of new operations